waggle-sensor/sensors/README.md

 ### Commands
 Below commands are primary commands.
 ```
-ver            request a coresense firmware version
+ver            to request a coresense firmware version
-id             request a node id
+id             to request a node id

-Corewrite      change a coresense board mac address
+Corewrite      to to change a coresense board mac address
-Coreread       request sensor values from coresense boards (metsense and lightsense boards)
+Coreread       to request sensor values from coresense boards (metsense and lightsense boards)

-SPIconfig      establish connection and configuration for a SPI line
+SPIconfig      to establish connection and configuration for a SPI line
-SPIread        read command relavent sensor values
+SPIread        to read command relavent sensor values

-Serialpower    power on or off a sensor communicate through a serial if it is needed
+Serialpower    to power on or off a sensor communicate through a serial if it is needed
-Serialconfig   establish connection and configuration for a serial line
+Serialconfig   to establish connection and configuration for a serial line
-Serialwrite    write data through a serial if it is needed
+Serialwrite    to write data through a serial if it is needed
-Serialread     read a serial line
+Serialread     to read a serial line

-I2Cwrite       write data through I2C if it is needed
+I2Cwrite       to write data through I2C if it is needed
-I2Cread        read sensor values
+I2Cread        to read sensor values
 ```
 All the primary commands require following parameters, except "ver" and "id".
 Detailed commands are shown below.
 All parameters in "< >" are hex string except Coreread and Corewrite.
 ```